 For just a small amount of money per month you and your family can be looked after financially, even if you are unable to work.

 If you decided on an Income Protection Plan, you will not receive your entire wage if you claim.
 You are likely to get about half, or sometimes two thirds of what you earned before, depending on your plan.
 This is because some money will be taken off for the state benefits you can claim, and also the income you get from the policy is tax free.

 You also can’t claim your Income Protection straightaway if you fall ill or become disabled.
-Depending on the plan you choose, there will be a ‘waiting period’ of between 2 weeks and 2 years before the first payment will be made.
+Depending on the plan you choose, there will be a ‘waiting period’ before the first payment will be made.
 This is because you may not need the money straightaway, as you may get sick pay from your employer or you may decide that your own savings will be sufficient to keep you going for a while.
 The choice will be yours because the longer the ‘waiting period’ the lower the premium is likely to be.